xinychen/awesome-latex-drawing/README.md

 ## Description

 LaTeX is a high-quality typesetting system, and it is available as a free software.
-In recent years, it is very popular for creating some graphics by using LaTeX because LaTeX is able to draw many complicated graphics containing math equations.
-For many programming languages like Python, installing console and related packages is the first step.
-If you prefer not to install LaTeX on your own computer, [overleaf.com](overleaf.com) is a good option. [overleaf.com](overleaf.com) gives you the full capabilities of LaTeX without installing any stuff, it supports writing and compiling `.tex` file on your web browser and can be asscessible for any laptops with an Internet connection.
+In recent years, it is very popular for creating and drawing academic graphics by using LaTeX.
+This is because that LaTeX is able to draw many complicated graphics containing special symbols and math equations.
+It is really a great attempt for using LaTeX to draw certain graphics in your research.This post will introduce some graphics that created by using LaTeX.
+It would be easy to follow the examples with a popular online LaTeX system - Overleaf.
+If you are interested, welcome to use Overleaf and reproduce our examples.
+The Overleaf is available at [https://www.overleaf.com/](overleaf.com), please feel free to try it.

 ## Contents